 Prospective scenarios try to analyze the implications of hypothetical one-off surprises; e.g., a major bank failure, a geopolitical crisis.

-Historical scenarios looks to actual (past) events to identify scenarios that fall outside the VaR window.
+Historical scenarios look to actual (past) events to identify scenarios that fall outside the VaR window.
 Events that are often used include:

 The one-month period in October 1987 (S&P 500 index fell by > 21%)

 Exchange rate crisis (1992) and U.S. dollar interest rates changes (spring of 1994)

 The 1995 Mexican crisis

 The East Asian crisis (summer of 1997)

 The Russian devaluation of August 1998 and the Brazilian devaluation of 1999